3D Question Answering: Method

 \subsection{Appearance Encoder}

-To answer appearance-related questions, we need to extract color features for each object proposal.
-However, 3D object detectors tend to ignore the RGB information and mainly focus the geometry information.
-To mitigate this issue, we design a separate appearance encoder to capture color information of object proposals and pre-train this appearance encoder on color-related questions.
+To answer appearance-related questions, we \trysq{must} extract color features for each object proposal.
+However, 3D object detectors tend to ignore the RGB information and focus \trysq{primarily on} the geometry information.
+To mitigate this issue, we design a separate appearance encoder to capture \trysq{the} color information of \trysq{the} object proposals and pre-train this appearance encoder on color-related questions.

-Given a color point cloud $\mathcal{S} \in \mathbb{R}^{N\times6}$, the appearance network outputs appearance features of each object proposal.
-In details, we use a PointNet++ network ~\cite{qi2017pointnet++} to extract all point features, from which we select the features of each detected object by indexes and form $K$ appearance feature.
-We use average-pooling to extract global appearance features from all point features.
+Given a color point cloud $\mathcal{S} \in \mathbb{R}^{N\times6}$, the appearance network outputs \srysq{the} appearance features of each object proposal.
+In detail, we first use a PointNet++ network ~\cite{qi2017pointnet++} to extract features $F_\mathcal{S}$ of all points. \trysq{Because} objects are detected in the geometry encoder via the initial object proposal subsampling of index $I_{1}$ and 3D NMS of index $I_{2}$ as described in the previous section, here we can use these \trysq{indices} to select the appearance features of each detected object.
+It is denoted by $F_{app} = Idx(Idx(F_\mathcal{S},I_{1}),I_{2})$ and will form appearance features $F_{app}$ of $K$ objects.
+To extract global appearance features, we apply average-pooling on all point features.

 To enforce the appearance extraction, we pre-train the appearance network on a synthetic question answering dataset tailored for appearance information extraction.
-This dataset consists of color-related questions generated by the template of ``What color is \texttt{<object>}?''.
-Please refer to our supplement for more details.
-The following ablation experiments will demonstrate the effectiveness of the appearance encoder and the pretraining.